Maryland Victims of Surgical Errors Have Rights

 All surgeries contain some element of risk.
 But when a surgeon or the team of doctors, nurses, attendants and specialists who are involved with a surgery are negligent, the errors can be catastrophic.
 You deserve an attorney whose reputation for zealous advocacy is known all over Maryland.

-Plaxen & Adler, P.A. has fought on behalf of injury and medical malpractice victims for years and our lawyers have earned their reputation as formidable litigators when a case must go to court.
+Plaxen Adler Muncy, P.A. has fought on behalf of injury and medical malpractice victims for years and our lawyers have earned their reputation as formidable litigators when a case must go to court.
 As the premier injury law firm in Maryland, we consider it our duty to provide only the highest ethical service to our clients.
 But as people who understand the devastating consequences of a botched surgery, we offer you our compassion and the dignity you deserve.

 Grounds for surgical error lawsuits